bite-your-idols/script.hyperion.switch/README.md

 Hyperion Switch
 ========

-Toggle on/off hyperion in LibreELEC with an addon.
+Toggle on/off hyperion in Kodi with an addon.

 Install: